8 Best Examples of Educational Videos on Mental Health for Scientific Explanations

-Unlike the videos created for students or the general public, mental health educational videos for scientific explanations are more complicated and require more effort from the audiences to fully understand.
+Unlike the videos created for students or the general public, educational videos on mental health for scientific explanations are more complicated.
 These videos aim to shed some light on the issues of how — chemically and physiologically — people’s minds and bodies react to certain conditions.
 Thus, being too wordy or complex can turn the viewers away.
-So how can we deal with this problem?
-Once again, the animation is our answer.
-Simulations of the body parts or depictions of chemical reactions, animation can explain both well.
-Moreover, with visuals, music, or voice-over combined, scientific explanations are much more interesting.
-Let’s take a look at some examples.

-You could read previous parts at:
+You could read the previous parts at:

 8 best examples of mental health educational videos for students